Ericcccccai/TableCardGame/README.md

 # TableCardGame
-This is a web app that demonstates different card games, and maybe able to purchase some card games too.
+This web app demonstrates different card games and you may be able to purchase some card games too.
+Front-End:
+  - Html
+  - CSS
+  - JavaScript (react) MAYBE
+Back-End:
+  - Java
+  - Go MAYBE
+MORE TO DISCOVER